There is No Quantum World: The Measurement Problem

 This phase selects a particular Boolean algebra in the partial Boolean algebra of the composite system (the Boolean algebra generated by the eigenstates of the measured observable and the correlated states of the measuring instrument) and is reversible.

 The second phase involves a macroscopic detector, $D$, such as an avalanche photodiode (a type of photodetector), in which an exponentially increasing number of elementary systems becomes entangled with the $S$ and $M$ systems in a chain reaction that is not reversible.
 The density matrix of the composite system becomes almost block-diagonal for large $N$ and, as $N \rightarrow \infty$, the off-diagonal terms vanish in the limit and there is zero interference between sectors.
-At the infinite limit the vector state of the composite system, a sum of terms from different sectors, represents a mixture of composite system states---the density operator is a sum of projection operators onto product states of $S, M, D$, with coefficients representing the probabilities of these states:
+At the infinite limit the vector state of the composite system, a sum of terms from different sectors, represents a mixture---the density operator can be represented as a sum of projection operators onto composite system states, with coefficients representing the probabilities of these states:

 So, at the infinite limit, the probabilities refer to possible but unknown values of observables.